-The last thing an auto buyer should expect after buying a new or used car are problems that result from auto fraud, which occurs when the seller of the vehicle either fails to disclose the complete history of the car you are buying, or alters or destroys evidence pertaining to any part of the vehicle's age, condition or inherent or acquired defects.
+The last thing an auto buyer should expect after buying a new or used car are problems that result from auto fraud, which occurs when the seller of the vehicle either fails to disclose the complete history of the car you are buying, or alters or even destroys evidence pertaining to any part of the vehicle's age, condition or inherent or acquired defects.

-The Consumer Law Group represents people who have been victims of auto fraud when seeking compensation for the purchase against car dealerships.
+The Consumer Law Group, P.C. represents people who have been victims of auto fraud when seeking compensation for the purchase against car dealerships.
 Through our years of legal experience, we have learned that in many cases auto buyers could have avoided auto fraud if they had taken a few precautions.
 Below we have listed six simple tips every consumer should consider when purchasing a used car.

-Tip 1: Make friends with a mechanic
+Tip 1: Make Friends with a Mechanic

 A mechanic can be your best friend when it comes time to purchase a car.
-More than anybody else, a good and experienced mechanic can tell you the specific problems to watch out for when buying a particular brand or model of a car, and can also tell you which cars are relatively hassle-free.
+More than anybody else, a good mechanic can tell you the specific problems to watch out for when buying a particular brand or model of a car, and can also tell you which cars are relatively hassle-free.
 Based on what type of car you are looking for, your needs for the car could widely vary.
 Once you know the type of vehicle you want, twenty minutes talking to a friendly mechanic can help you determine the best manufacturer.

-Tip 2: Arrange for financing through your bank or credit union
+Tip 2: Arrange for Financing through Your Bank or Credit Union

 Whenever possible, you'll want to seek financing approval from your bank or credit union before shopping for your car.
 Banks almost always offer a substantially lower rate than what a used car dealership will offer.
-If you have a prior lending history with your bank and are in good standing, you can usually receive up to 90 per cent financing.
+If you have a prior lending history with your bank and are in good standing, you can usually receive up to 90 percent financing.
 Car dealerships make huge profits by providing their own financing to auto buyers, so they want you to borrow from them.
 By securing an auto loan through your bank for an amount you can afford before purchasing a car, you'll find yourself in far more control when negotiating a final price.

-Tip 3: Ask for a copy of the warranty, take it home and read it
+Tip 3: Ask for a Copy of the Warranty.
+Take it Home and Read It

 Many used car dealers are notorious for providing "dealer warranties."
 While the big print in these documents promises comprehensive coverage and prompt service for the vehicle you buy, it is the small print that dealers refer to when something actually does go wrong with your car.
-The phrase "wear and tear items not included" is a common one in dealer warranties, and one you will hear over and over again if your car begins to have problems.
+The phrase "wear and tear items not included" is a common one in dealer warranties and one you will hear over and over again if your car begins to have problems.

 Remember that car dealers are always trying to increase the final sales cost of your car through add-ons and features.
 A dealer warranty is often pitched as a vital add-on by the car salesperson, but unfortunately, when push comes to shove the true value of the warranty is sometimes questionable.
 Make sure you clarify exactly what is covered with the car salesman.
 If your concerns are not explicitly answered in the warranty, ask for a signed, authorized amendment from the dealer with the correct wording that you are seeking.

-Tip 4: If necessary, amend the warranty to protect yourself from Lemon fraud
+Tip 4: If Necessary, Amend the Warranty to Protect Yourself from Lemon Fraud

 After you have satisfied yourself that you are getting adequate repair and maintenance coverage for the price of your warranty, you'll want to make sure the following statements are somewhere on the warranty: